 Step 1: Research and Choose Your Program

 Before starting any application, spend ample time researching your options.
-Hungary has over 30 universities and colleges that welcome international students, so you’ll want to find the program and institution that best fit your academic interests and career goals.
-A good place to start is the official Study in Hungary website and the university rankings/offerings in your field.
-Look at what programs are available in English, the curriculum and course content, tuition fees, and the city where the university is located.
+Hungary has 64 accredited higher education institutions and 4 foreign higher education institutions operating with a license, ranging from universities of applied sciences to research universities.
+You’ll want to find the program and institution that best fit your academic interests and career goals.
+A good place to start is the official Study in Hungary website and each university’s program pages.
+Look at what programs are available in English, the curriculum and course content, tuition fees, admission requirements, entrance exams, and the city where the university is located.
 It’s also wise to check if the university participates in scholarship programs like Stipendium Hungaricum, in case you plan to apply for funding.
-For example, when Sodalay was deciding where to apply, she compared universities across Europe and ultimately chose the University of Debrecen for its strong Public Health BSc program and affordable living conditions in Debrecen city.
-Importantly, she verified that Debrecen was one of the universities eligible under the Stipendium Hungaricum scholarship, since studying under a full scholarship was a goal for her.
+For example, when Sodalay was deciding where to apply, she compared universities across Europe and ultimately chose the University of Debrecen for its Public Health BSc program and affordable living conditions in Debrecen.
+Importantly, she verified that Debrecen was one of the universities eligible under the Stipendium Hungaricum scholarship, since studying under a full scholarship was her goal.

 Step 2: Apply to the University (and Scholarship, if applicable)

-Once you have a shortlist of universities and programs, you will need to submit your applications – typically online.
-Each university in Hungary may have a slightly different application platform or portal.
-Most institutions have their own online application system where you’ll create an account, fill in personal and educational information, and upload the required documents (diploma, transcripts, CV, motivation letter, recommendations, etc.).
-For example, Semmelweis University uses an online portal called SEMAPHOR for all its international applications, where students not only submit documents but also must upload a medical certificate proving they are fit to study.
-At many universities, including the University of Debrecen, you will also need to pay an application fee (often around 100–150 USD) when you apply.
-Debrecen, for instance, charges a non-refundable processing fee and even asks for a small deposit (reservation fee) once you’re accepted, to confirm your spot in the program.
+Once you have a shortlist of universities and programs, you will need to submit your applications, usually online.
+Each university in Hungary may have a different application platform or portal.
+Most institutions have their own online application system where you’ll create an account, fill in personal and educational information, and upload the required documents, such as your diploma, transcripts, CV, motivation letter, recommendation letters, passport, language proof, and any program-specific documents.
+For example, Semmelweis University uses the SEMAPHOR application system for several international admissions processes, and some Semmelweis programs require applicants to submit a medical certificate when accepting an offer.
+At many universities, including the University of Debrecen, you will also need to pay application-related fees when you apply.
+Debrecen lists a non-refundable application fee of 150 USD and, for many programs, an entrance fee of 350 USD for applicants admitted for the 2026/27 academic year.
+Some admitted students may also need to pay tuition, a deposit, or a seat reservation fee before receiving visa-supporting documents, depending on the program and applicant category.

 After submitting the paperwork, be prepared for any entrance exams or interviews.
 The university will inform you of the schedule and format if an exam is required.
-These could be administered online for international students.
-Commonly, medicine and science programs hold their own exams in subjects like Biology, Chemistry, or Mathematics.
-Other programs might assess you through a Skype/Zoom interview to discuss your motivation and background.
+These exams can often be administered online for international students.
+Medicine, dentistry, pharmacy, nursing, public health, engineering, and other selective programs may hold their own exams or interviews.
+Other programs might assess you through an online interview to discuss your motivation and background.
 When Danjuma applied to her nursing program, she had to sit for an entrance examination and then wait for results before getting her admission letter.
-This step can be nerve-wracking, but it’s also an opportunity to showcase your knowledge and passion directly to the admissions committee.
+This step can be nerve-racking, but it’s also an opportunity to showcase your knowledge and passion directly to the admissions committee.

-If you are also pursuing a scholarship like Stipendium Hungaricum, you will actually have a dual application process.
-You must apply to the university and apply for the scholarship separately (the scholarship application is usually through a government portal or sending your documents to a local scholarship agency).
+If you are also pursuing a scholarship like Stipendium Hungaricum, you will usually have a dual application process.
+You must complete the scholarship application through the official Stipendium Hungaricum online system and follow any separate process required by your sending partner or home-country nominating body.
 To illustrate, Zhibek had to submit one application through the Stipendium Hungaricum online system and another through her country’s nominating body.
-Likewise, Danjuma described her Stipendium Hungaricum journey in stages: first applying on her government’s scholarship website, then in Hungary’s centralized system (called DreamApply), after which she was nominated by her home country and proceeded to take the university’s entrance exam.
-Only after passing the exam and meeting all criteria did she receive her admission offer and the official scholarship award.
-The key point is that scholarship applications will typically run in parallel with university admissions.
-Keep an eye on both sets of deadlines and requirements
+Likewise, Danjuma described her Stipendium Hungaricum journey in stages: first applying through her government’s scholarship website, then through Hungary’s centralized scholarship system, after which she was nominated by her home country and proceeded to take the university’s entrance exam.
+Only after passing the exam and meeting all criteria did she receive her admission offer and official scholarship award.
+The key point is that scholarship applications typically run in parallel with university admissions.
+Keep an eye on both sets of deadlines and requirements.

 Step 3: Secure Your Student Visa

 We hope this article on how to apply for a bachelor’s degree in Hungary was helpful.
-Feel free to check out the Hungary Page and some of the Available Programs in Europe for International Students to learn more about studying in Europe.
+Feel free to check out the Hungary Page and some of the Available Programs in Europe for International Students!